esrdapp/smart-contract-signing-and-recovery/README.md

 signer public key: 0xbC2771BcEb3ee8E050B14Ae4ee5dCf303DFfA1eD
 ```

-Now we have a signature to work with, let's deploy the smart contract in solidity wih Remix.
+Now we have a signature to work with, let's deploy the VerifySignature.sol smart contract in solidity wih Remix.
+(if you don't know how to do this, read a guide on deploying smart contracts here: tbc)

+Once deployed, paste the signature value into the "splitSignature" function call, and it will return three values:

+0,1,2

+these represent ECDSA v,r,s values

+0 = v
+1 = r
+2 = s

+You don't need to make note of these values, just be aware that when you are recovering the signer (wallet address), this function is being called.
+You can read more about the significance of v,r,s values in ECDSA here - tbc

+Ok so let's actually recover the signer (wallet) address, by using the "recoverSigner" function call.

+You'll need both the signed message value, and the